sbrks/sbrks.github.io/README.md

 # Jekyll Blog

-I finally decided to transfer my Wordpress blog over to the more developer-friendly Jekyll in order to maximize speed and control, and minimize many gratutious features and minimize the overall WYSIWYG-iness.
+I transferred my Wordpress blog over to the more developer-friendly Jekyll in order to maximize speed and control and minimize the many gratutious features and bloat of a full CMS.

 ## Credits